 One of the most effective ways to search for colleges is to use an online search tool with a wide variety of college features, such as College Search.
 College Search lets you search for colleges based on a variety of factors, including geographic location, size, admission rate, financial friendliness, diversity, majors offered, and more.

 College rankings, such as those published by U.S. News and World Report can serve as an easy starting point to learn about popular colleges.
 But it’s dangerous to assume that a highly ranked college is right for you, or that the ranking measures the factors important to you.
 Create your own college ranking based on the factors you are looking for in a college.
-For more information about college rankings, see Get Smart About College Rankings.

-Once you have a list of six to eight colleges or so that meet some or all of your criteria, dive in and find out more about them.
 Keep in mind that you may not apply to all or any of these colleges.
 You're just beginning your list and learning more.
-Research these schools online, visit their websites and YouTube channels, take their virtual tours, or look them up in a college guidebook.
-If a college looks like it could be the right fit, visit the campus.
+If a college looks like it could be a good fit, visit the campus.
 If you can’t visit, tour some nearby colleges that have features similar to that college.

 No college is perfect or will meet all of your requirements, but some will interest you more than others.
 Make a note of what college features feel particularly “right” or meaningful.
-Ask yourself some of these questions:

 You don’t have to apply to every college you put on your initial list.
 In fact, you shouldn't.
 You should expect to add and remove colleges from your list as you discover more about what you want and don’t want.
 Odds are, your final list may look very different from the one you started with.
 For guidance on how to create your final list of colleges see Narrowing Down Your College List.